caplin/FlexLayout/README.md

 # FlexLayout

-FlexLayout is a React layout manager that arranges panels in multiple tab sets, these can be resized and moved, much like the windowing system found in many IDE's.
+FlexLayout is a layout manager that arranges React components in multiple tab sets, these can be resized and moved, much like the windowing system found in many IDE's.

 ![FlexLayout Demo Screenshot](/../screenshots/github_images/v0.01/tab_overflow_menu.png?raw=true "FlexLayout Demo Screenshot")